Enchanted23/Enchanted23.github.io/blog/tech/_posts/2017-12-05-PyTorch Introduction.md

 > - A replacement for numpy to use the power of GPUs.
 > - a deep learning research platform that provides maximum flexibility and speed

+## Before Learning

 While learning something new, it is always good to use Jupyter Notebook to write something simple to understand the simple ideas.
 As it was done in deeplearning.ai.

 In consideration of the fact that starting an ipython / jupyter notebook inside of a specific virtualenv is not convenient enough, I suggest you to install your PyTorch directly to python3.
-However, you can still start your jupyter notebook inside of a specific virtualenv after doing some the following work.
+However, you can still start your jupyter notebook inside of a specific virtualenv after doing the following work.

 1. Install the ipython kernel module into your virtualenv.